 M. Allen & A. Bellows, “The Fair Housing Imperative to Address the Displacement Crisis,” in Federal Bar Association’s Civil Rights Insider (Winter 2018), at pp. 5-6.

-M. Allen, “Speaking Truth to Power: Enhancing Community Engagement in the Assessment of Fair Housing Process,” in Joint Center for Housing Studies of Harvard University (forthcoming 2018)
+M. Allen, “Speaking Truth to Power: Enhancing Community Engagement in the Assessment of Fair Housing Process,” in Joint Center for Housing Studies of Harvard University (2017)

 M. Allen & J. Crook, "More Than Just Race: Proliferation of Protected Groups and the Increasing Influence of the Act,” in The Fight for Fair Housing (G. Squires, ed.)
 (2018)